markmc27/CodeGarden18/README.md

 This list will be deleted the weekend before CG18 and made in to a Tshirt.
 The mission will then be to tick off everyone's names from the Tshirt.
 Even if I have already met you in real life, please add your name as the more names the better.

+## UPDATE
+The list will close on 7th May - This allows the printers plenty time to print this epic Tshirt.

 | Name                         | Twitter Handle    |
 |------------------------------|-------------------|